-Our Care projects aim to lend a helping hand to those most in need.
+Join us and volunteer with children abroad on a Care Project to lend a helping hand to those most in need.
 Early childhood development, emotional and educational support, and specialised therapy are things we often take for granted.
 However, in many communities around the world, children and those with special needs – some of the most vulnerable groups in society – lack access to these vital services.
-By joining a Care project you can be part of our long-term mission to change this.
+By volunteering with children or adults on a Care Project, you can be part of our long-term mission to change this.

-Most of our Care projects involve work with children at care centres, schools and special needs homes.
-We also offer placements based at centres for people with special needs or HIV, as well as street children, refugees and the elderly.
+Most of our Care projects involve work with children at care centres, schools, and special needs centres.
+We also offer placements based at centres for people with special needs or HIV, as well as street children, refugees, and the elderly.
 For those who also enjoy working with animals, you can get involved in our Canine Therapy and Equine Therapy placements.

 Volunteers at our Care placements help to support the work of the local staff.
 Those with previous experience are also able to train staff and share their knowledge.